-In a recent episode, Harvey makes this an amazing speech to Michael about what it takes to be successful.
+In a recent episode, Harvey makes this amazing speech to Michael about what it takes to be successful.
 I think it’s important for anyone who wants to fast track in their career to watch this clip.
 It focuses on why and how making a good first impression is critical to success.

-- A good social reputation goes a long way - Part of “getting it” is also understanding that your social standing in a company can matter greatly.
-In the case of Michael, his success in hosting a cool Rookie dinner is key.
-He didn’t get it but Harvey did.
-Later on in the episode, Michael got some help and was able to host a really swanky Rookie dinner.
+- A good social reputation goes a long way - Part of “getting it” is understanding that your social standing at a company makes a big difference.
+In the case of Michael, hosting a cool “Rookie Dinner” will be key to his success.
+He didn’t get it, but Harvey did.
+Later on in the episode, Michael got some help and was able to host a really swanky Rookie Dinner.
 All the other Associates and the Partners were impressed.
-Who could have known that was important?
-This is just an example.
-Every company is different on what factors contribute to making a good first impression, but one thing is for sure, people like to promote people that are like them.
-It’s important for you to figure out the social dynamics of senior leadership and figure out how to represent yourself socially if you want to move up in that company.
+Who would have known that would be so important?

 - We have one chance to make a good first impression - Just like Harvey said, “If you start behind the 8 ball, you’ll never get in front.”
-The first 90 days on the job is critical to making that good first impression, so work hard and smart in the beginning.
+The first 90 days on the job are critical to making that good first impression, so work hard and smart in the beginning.
 Even if you need to put in extra hours in the beginning to work, socialize, and build key relationships, it will be worth it.
 Once your reputation is established the way you want it, you are set on the path to success.

 Writing a Good Self Assessment in Performance Reviews - 5 Tips